mattiegisselbeck/tcma-environmental-justice-prediction/README.md

-# `tcma-environmental-justice-prediction` : Environmental Justice Concern Prediction Using Random Forest
+# Environmental Justice Concern Prediction Using Random Forest

 This project was completed as a requirement for GIS 5572: Principles of Geocomputing at the University of Minnesota.